Building Surveying BSc (Hons) Degree Apprenticeship

 • APC Portfolio Preparation

-Year 1 explores design.
+Level 4 explores design.
 You'll examine what makes a building well or poorly designed.
 You'll use both sketching and computer-aided design packages.
+You'll study the design process, the relationship of buildings to the environment and the need for design innovation and sustainability.

 Core modules